 Riluzole (Rilutek) interacts with BLACK TEA

-The body breaks down riluzole (Rilutek) to get rid of it.
-Drinking black tea can decrease how quickly the body breaks down riluzole (Rilutek) and increase the effects and side effects of riluzole.
+Drinking black tea might decrease how quickly the body breaks down riluzole and increase the effects and side effects of riluzole.

 Stimulant drugs interacts with BLACK TEA

-Stimulant drugs speed up the nervous system.
-By speeding up the nervous system, stimulant medications can make you feel jittery and speed up your heartbeat.
-The caffeine in black tea can also speed up the nervous system.
-Drinking black tea along with stimulant drugs might cause serious problems including increased heart rate and high blood pressure.
-Avoid taking stimulant drugs along with black tea.
+Stimulants, such as amphetamines and cocaine, speed up the nervous system.
+By speeding up the nervous system, stimulant medications can increase blood pressure and speed up the heartbeat.
+Black tea contains caffeine.
+Caffeine can also speed up the nervous system.
+Taking black tea along with stimulant drugs might cause serious problems including increased heart rate and high blood pressure.

 Theophylline interacts with BLACK TEA